Flora A. Brewster: Maryland

 Brewster opened an office and began to practice in Baltimore in 1882.
 At that time, only one woman had succeeded in establishing a paying practice in Baltimore, and that one was Dr. Emma Stein Wanstall, who died in September 1882.
-No female physician in the city had been entrusted with surgical cases, but Brewster believed that the field for women physicians in the South was open to sensible, educated women, and she persevered.
-For the next four years, she worked arduously, acquiring a large practice and doing a good deal of charitable work.
+No female physician in the city had been entrusted with surgical cases.
+Over the next four years, Brewster acquired a large practice and performed charitable work.

-In 1883, Brewster was physician and surgeon to the Home for Fallen Women, a charitable institution situated in Baltimore for prostitutes and unwed mothers.
+In 1883, Brewster was physician and surgeon to the Home for Fallen Women, a charitable institution situated in Baltimore for prostitutes and Unwed mothers.
 She was also physician to the Female House of Refuge, a reformatory institution for incorrigible girls.
 She was also given clinics in the Homeopathic Hospital in Baltimore.

-In 1884, she went on record with a testimonial in The Baltimore Sun for Duffy Barley Malt Whiskey where she said in part:— "I seldom prescribe alcoholic stimulants, but when I do I always order your Pure Barley Malt Whisky, because I am convinced that it is not only free from fusel oil, but not in any way adulterated."
+In 1884, Brewster provided a testimonial for Duffy Barley Malt Whiskey in The Baltimore Sun, writing, "I seldom prescribe alcoholic stimulants, but when I do I always order your Pure Barley Malt Whisky, because I am convinced that it is not only free from fusel oil, but not in any way adulterated."
 It held all the more weight as Brewster was a strong advocate of temperance.

 Brewster formed a partnership with her sister, Dr. Cora Belle Brewster, in 1888.
-In 1890, the agitation caused by the application for the admission of women to the medical department of Johns Hopkins University enlightened the people of the entire South in regard to the status of women in the medical profession.
+In 1890, the agitation caused by the application for the admission of women to the medical department of Johns Hopkins University enlightened people in the American south in regard to the status of women in the medical profession.
 Both the sisters were elected surgeons, and they gave clinics in the new homeopathic hospital in Baltimore.
 Besides their general practice, the doctors Brewster had a large practice in gynecological surgery, extending over the entire South.
 They are credited with opening the medical field to the women of the South.

-In 1889, the sisters began the publication of The Baltimore Family Health Journal, the name of which was changed in 1891 to The Homeopathic Advocate and Health Journal, and was made a hospital journal with a corps of ten editors.
-In 1892, the existing partnership was dissolved.
+In 1889, the sisters began the publication of The Baltimore Family Health Journal.
+In 1891, the name of the journal was changed to The Homeopathic Advocate and Health Journal, and was made a hospital journal with ten editors.
+In 1892, the partnership between Flora and Cora Brewster was dissolved.

 In September, 1892, Brewster spent some time with Professor Pratt, of Chicago, studying the principles of orificial surgery, and at once made use of them in her surgical practice in gynecological surgery.
 She met with success as a skillful and rapid operator, and never lost a surgical case.
 She invented several instruments for the more convenient and effective use of electricity in gynecological practice, and also an electric belt.